Ponevejski/react-APIrequest-app/README.md

 It`s a trainig project for myself.

-Main Component of request is in Service folder
+Main Component of request is in "Services" folder